wenckerm1lder/Rgstry-roof/README.md

 Configuration file does not have many options, but some are needed.

-Data from DockerHub registry is cached into some specfic path with `tools_cache_path` attribute.
+Data from DockerHub registry is cached into some specific path with `tools_cache_path` attribute.

-`tokens` attribute can countain multiple tokens with schema \<provider\>:token.
+`tokens` attribute can contain multiple tokens with schema \<provider\>:token.
 Tokens are helpful in cases, when API limit is needed to be increased for version checking.
 Caching is used to reduce the amount of requests.

-`versions` attribute contains some version checking specfic details: `cache_path` is location, where metafiles and version cache is stored.
+`versions` attribute contains some version checking specific details: `cache_path` is location, where metafiles and version cache is stored.

 `metadata_filename` is filename to be checked as metafile.